GARField: Addressing the visual Sim-to-Real gap in garment manipulation with mesh-attached radiance fields: INTRODUCTION

 \section{INTRODUCTION}

-Clothes and textile objects are omnipresent in everyday life.
+\PARstart{C}{lothes} and textile objects are omnipresent in everyday life.
 However, their manipulation is still a long-standing challenge in robotics, which hinders the development of domestic assistive robots that could drastically improve the quality of life of many people in areas such as nursing services, elderly care and hospital care.\\

 The critical challenges of garment manipulation stem from the non-conformity of these objects with fundamental assumptions in robotics such as rigidity, known dynamics models, and low dimensional state space \cite{longhini2024unfoldingliteraturereviewrobotic}.
 In the absence of such assumptions, state or partial-state estimation becomes an extremely high-dimensional prediction problem posed in partial observability conditions.\\ To circumvent this problem, some methods have abandoned state estimation and rely on task-specific extrinsic features.
 Wrinkles detection, for instance, has proven efficient for simple tasks such as cloth flattening \cite{sun_heuristic_based}, \cite{seita2019deeptransferlearningpick}.
 These features can be homogeneously defined over the whole surface of the object as they are not dependent on specific object-attached points, which allows perception systems to locate them from purely geometrical information, such as point clouds or depth images, without occlusion reasoning.
 Furthermore, by default, they can be generalised to a wide range of objects of varying appearances.
 However, the absence of a notion of object state prevents their use in more general manipulation problems where understanding the object's topology is crucial, e.g. dressing.\\ Others have relied on \textit{visual} and \textit{visuo-spatial} feature recognition by training deep neural networks to encode RGB or RGB-D observations in a constrained latent space \cite{yan_learning_2020}, \cite{hoque_visuospatial_2021}.
 By using a full view of the object as input, these methods could address more complex manipulation tasks.
 However, learning these accurate and compressed latent representations for complex deformable objects requires a quantity of manipulation data that is presently unavailable.\\ Despite the technical limitations of inferring a relevant state representation from real-world observations, several works have proven, in simulation, the usefulness of extensive and reliable state information to achieve skills such as dressing or dynamic manipulation \cite{clegg_learning_2018}, \cite{9981376}, \cite{10414107}.
 However, during training, these methods rely on information unavailable in real-world scenarios.
 Hence, they are either non-transferable or rely on perception transfer from simulated to real-world observations.
 The generation of perceptually convincing images for simulation is constrained by: 1) most simulated environments used for policy learning offer non-photorealistic rendering capabilities.
 2) manually designing assets for high-fidelity rendering of real-life objects is a costly process requiring extensive human work.